cjeong1021/EID101/Hotspot/Analysis/ValueProp-Jai.md

 # Value Proposition for Smart Hotspot (EID 101D: Smart, Connected Devices)

+<h1>Customer Segment:</h1>

-<b>Customer Segment</b> -- International visitors in New York City, between a younger age range of 18-35, looking to stay for a short period of time (1-4 weeks) in the city, who do NOT already have a carrier in the United States (such as AT&T, Verizon or T-Mobile).
+International visitors in New York City, between a younger age range of 18-35, looking to stay for a short period of time (1-4 weeks) in the city, who do NOT already have a carrier in the United States (such as AT&T, Verizon or T-Mobile).

+<h1>Pains:</h1>

-<b>Pains</b> -- Due to the short duration of their stay in New York City, these visitors are often forced to use the free Wi-Fi restricted to their hotels and <b>do not have any Wi-Fi access outside the hotel.</b> Being tourists/businessmen, they <b>spend the majority of their time outside the hotel</b>, and once again, <b>without any internet access</b>.
+Due to the short duration of their stay in New York City, these visitors are often forced to use the free Wi-Fi restricted to their hotels and <b>do not have any Wi-Fi access outside the hotel.</b> Being tourists/businessmen, they <b>spend the majority of their time outside the hotel</b>, and once again, <b>without any internet access</b>.

 Preliminary interviews conducted at popular tourist spots like Times Square and the Highline indicate that these visitors do not go for typical carrier contracts due to the high costs associated with them and the relatively complex paperwork involved.
 Most carriers also ask for a relatively large deposit since they do not have Social Security numbers, not being US citizens/permanent residents.
 This is a huge put-off, since according to these visitors, losing this deposit in the beginning of this stay to the carrier and then regaining it towards the end of the stay is tantamount to it being of no use for them to use for tourism/business.